 - 7.7 As outlined in Section 5, factors that affect the future experience of the COM plan are split into two broad categories.
 They are the financial assumptions and the demographic assumptions.
-The results are more sensitive to changes in the financial assumptions and the sensitivity of the "actuarial surplus" to the financial assumptions is considered below. - 7.8 To quantify the potential impact of variations in financial experience the following table shows the impact of changing some of the assumptions on the "actuarial surplus" as at 30 June 2017.
+The results are more sensitive to changes in the financial assumptions and the sensitivity of the "actuarial surplus" to the financial assumptions is considered below. - 7.8 To quantify the potential impact of variations in financial experience the following table shows the impact of changing some of the assumptions on the "actuarial surplus" as at 30 June 2020.
 The "gap" is the excess of the assumed investment return above the assumed salary inflation, because it is the difference between the assumptions that is important as they offset each other.

 Impact of Changes in Key Assumptions

 Actuarial Surplus \$ Million

-Best estimate assumptions 12.2
+Best estimate assumptions (i.e. 1.1% p.a. net investment return) 9.2

-Higher gap (+1% pa) 14.4
+Higher gap (+1% pa) 11.4

-Lower gap (-1% pa) 9.8
+Lower gap (-1% pa) 6.8

-Lower gap (-4% pa) 0.8

-7.9 The table shows that a variation in the financial assumptions has a significant impact on the actuarial surplus or shortfall.

-Note that the variations selected in the sensitivity analysis do not indicate upper or lower bounds of all possible outcomes.
+- 7.9 The table shows that a variation in the financial assumptions has a significant impact on the actuarial surplus or shortfall. - Note that the variations selected in the sensitivity analysis do not indicate upper or lower bounds of all possible outcomes. - 7.10 There is also a risk that the demographic experience may differ from our assumption which would lead to a lower or higher funding cost.

-- 7.10 There is also a risk that the demographic experience may differ from our assumption which would lead to a lower or higher funding cost. - 7.11 This table also shows that with the \$12.2 million total service liability surplus as at 30 June 2017, a net of tax investment return of 4.5% p.a. rather than 5.5% p.a. was expected to be more than sufficient to fund all liabilities.
-Even if the investment strategy was changed so that the expected investment return was 1.5% p.a. rather than 5.5% p.a. there remains an actuarial surplus of \$0.8 million.
-This means that in the long term there may be opportunity to further de-risk the investment strategy materially and target a lower expected investment return.
-This assumes City of Melbourne continues to contribute at current rates. - 7.12 If the investment strategy was changed so that the expected net return reduced to 4.5% p.a. or to 1.5% p.a., the VBI as at 30 June 2017 would not have changed materially because currently all of the Vested Benefits are lump sums and independent of assumptions.
+- 7.11 This table also shows that with the \$9.2 million total service liability surplus as at 30 June 2020, an assumed net of tax investment return of 0.1% p.a. rather than 1.1% p.a. was expected to be more than sufficient to fund all liabilities.
+The remaining surplus of \$6.8 million is higher than the present value of expected future employer contributions.
+This further confirms that there is opportunity for the City of Melbourne to have a contribution holiday. - 7.12 Note that any change in the investment strategy so that the expected net return changed from the 1.1% p.a. is not expected to affect the VBI as at 30 June 2020 because currently all of the Vested Benefits are lump sums and independent of assumptions.